Rio Mavuba

-Rio Antonio Zoba Mavuba (born 8 March 1984) is a French former professional footballer who played as a midfielder.
+Rio Antonio Zoba Mavuba (born 8 March 1984) is a French manager and former player who is manager of Régional 1 club Bordeaux.

 He spent most of his professional career with Bordeaux and Lille, winning the 2011 national championship with the latter.

 A France international between 2004 and 2014, Mavuba represented the country at the 2014 World Cup.

 Early and personal life

 Mavuba's father was Mavuba Mafuila, a footballer who appeared at the 1974 FIFA World Cup with Zaire, while his mother was an Angolan national.
 He was born on board a boat in international waters during the period of the Angolan Civil War, and later stated that his birth certificate did not have a nationality on it, reading only "born at sea".
 His nephew Kenny also became a footballer, in the French lower leagues.

 Mavuba's mother died when he was two, and his father when he was 12 years old.
 He launched himself into football to help deal with his grief.